Hamza-b93/ModScan/README.md

 ## Requirements

 - Steam must be running before you start the application
-- Arma 3 must **not** be running when you use the application (Steam will otherwise block workshop changes)
+- ARMA 3 must **not** be running when you use the application (Steam will otherwise block workshop changes)

 ---